 The polarogram of all the substances in Table 1 consists of a cathodic wave of the quinone group, as shown in Fig. 1.
 In this polarographic reaction the quinone is reduced reversibly on the mercury dropping electrode (DME) to hydroquinone [8-10].
 In addition, only substance 1 shows an oxidation wave on the positive part of the polarogram, which cannot be separated from the cathodic wave as shown in Fig. 2.
-The difference in the structures of substances 1 and 2 is the substitution of oxygen by sulphur in the side chain ( $R_2$ in Table 1).
-Therefore, the anodic oxidation current of substance 1 is due to the C=S bound in the side chain of the molecule.
+The difference in the structures of substances 1 and 2 is the substitution of oxygen by sulphur in the side chain (R2 in Table 1).
+Therefore, the anodic oxidation current of substance 1 is due to the >C=S bound in the side chain of the molecule.
 This anodic current is diffusion-controlled and proportional to the concentration.
 The ratio of the height of the anodic and cathodic waves is 1:2.
-The reduction current corresponds to the two reversible electrons and proton transfer to the quinoid ring system.
-The uptake of the two electrons was found by the dependence of $\log i/(i_d-i)$ on the potential of the polarographic wave and also controlled by coulometric measurements.
+The reduction current corresponds to the two reversible electrons was found by the dependence of log $i/(i_d - i)$ on the potential of the polarographic wave and also controlled by coulometric measurements.
 The anodic-cathodic wave of substance 1 can be recorded over the whole pH range without separation.